 This document sets out the guidelines on the structure and operation of Women in Logistics and Transport (WiLAT).
 It is in 2 sections.
 The first section covers the global meetings and organization and the second section covers the local Territorial WiLAT Chapters.

 [These operating guidelines were agreed by COT in May 2018 and with final amendments then agreed by the COT in September 2018.
 Changes or variations should be agreed by the WiLAT Steering Committee (WSC) and the Council of Trustees (COT).
-These operation guidelines follow the Protocol accepted by the COT for all Forums dated 12th July 2017.]
+These operation guidelines follow the CILT Forum Protocol accepted by the COT for all Forums dated 4th November 2017]

 Section I